-Endings are an inevitable part of clinical work.
-It is usual, particularly for time limited work, to initiate conversations about endings from the outset.
-This offers clear boundaries and clarifies timescales.
-That doesn’t mean endings are always plain sailing and easy, for me or the client.
-Thankfully, the majority feel right and come about organically as the therapeutic work comes to its natural close but there are some that set a different tone and may reflect tensions or the dynamics of our relationship that may have been left unresolved or unprocessed.
+Endings are an inevitable part of therapy.
+It is usual, particularly for time limited work, to be clear about endings from the start of therapy.
+This offers clear boundaries and clarifies timescales but doesn’t mean endings are easy.
+Thankfully, the majority feel right and come about organically but there are some that set a different tone.
+These may reflect tensions or highlight unresolved dynamics present in the therapeutic relationship.
+Or sometimes, the ending just doesn’t feel right.